slhck/ffmpeg-quality-metrics/README.md

 ### Specifying VMAF Model

-Use the `-m/--model-path` option to set the path to a different VMAF model file.
+Use the `--model-path` option to set the path to a different VMAF model file.

 This program supplies the following models: